lsoffi/MonoHiggsToGG/README.md

 - make (to compile)
 - ./main (to run)

-In main.cpp set the following bools
+In main.cpp set the following bools:
-  (makePURWfiles)	calls ReweightPU.cpp	(makes PURW files for samples) (doReweightPU)  	opens PURW files  	(doPURW instead of weighting=1) (doBlind)	        blinds data in Plotter	(blinds the data mass & met distributions) (doPlots) 		calls Plotter.cpp 	(histos for each sample individually) (doComb)  		calls Combiner.cpp 	(overlay and stack samples) (doABCD)		calls ABCDMethod.cpp	(do ABCD/C&C analysis) The style for the plots is set with Style.cpp.
+- (makePURWfiles)	calls ReweightPU.cpp	(makes PURW files for samples)
+- (doReweightPU)  	opens PURW files  	(doPURW instead of weighting=1)
+- (doBlind)	        blinds data in Plotter	(blinds the data mass & met distributions)
+- (doPlots) 		calls Plotter.cpp 	(histos for each sample individually)
+- (doComb)  		calls Combiner.cpp 	(overlay and stack samples)
+- (doABCD)		calls ABCDMethod.cpp	(do ABCD/C&C analysis)

+The style for the plots is set with Style.cpp.

 -----------------------------------------------------------